 We are developing new products, including system-level memory and storage products and solutions, which complement our traditional products or leverage their underlying design or process technology.
 We have made significant investments in product and process technology and anticipate expending significant resources for new semiconductor product and system-level solution development over the next several years.
-Additionally, we are increasingly differentiating our products and solutions to meet the specific demands of our customers, which increases our reliance on our customer's ability to accurately forecast the end-customer's needs and preferences.
+Additionally, we are increasingly differentiating our products and solutions to meet the specific demands of our customers, which increases our reliance on our customers' ability to accurately forecast the end-customer's needs and preferences.
 As a result, our product demand forecasts may be impacted significantly by the strategic actions of our customers.

 For certain of our markets, it is important that we deliver products in a timely manner with increasingly advanced performance characteristics at the time our customers are designing and evaluating samples for their products.
 If we do not meet their product design schedules, our customers may exclude us from further consideration as a supplier for those products.
 The process to develop new products requires us to demonstrate advanced functionality and performance, often well in advance of a planned ramp of production, in order to secure design wins with our customers.
+The effects of the public health crisis caused by the COVID-19 outbreak and the measures being taken to limit COVID-19's spread could negatively impact our ability to meet anticipated timelines and/or expected or required quality standards with respect to the development of certain of our products.
 In addition, some of our components have long lead-times, requiring us to place orders several months in advance of anticipated demand.
 Such long lead-times increase the risk of excess inventory or loss of sales in the event our forecasts vary substantially from actual demand.
 There can be no assurance of the following:

-- that our product development efforts will be successful; - that we will be able to cost-effectively manufacture new products; - that we will be able to successfully market these products;

-- that we will be able to establish or maintain key relationships with customers, or that we will not be prohibited from working with certain customers, for specific chip set or design requirements; - that we will be able to introduce new products into the market and qualify them with our customers on a timely basis; or - that margins generated from sales of these products will allow us to recover costs of development efforts.
+- that our product development efforts will be successful; - that we will be able to cost-effectively manufacture new products; - that we will be able to successfully market these products; - that we will be able to establish or maintain key relationships with customers, or that we will not be prohibited from working with certain customers, for specific chip set or design requirements: - that we will be able to introduce new products into the market and qualify them with our customers on a timely basis; or - that margins generated from sales of these products will allow us to recover costs of development efforts.